Francis Parker Yockey: Arrest and death

-Influence
+Views and legacy

-While some postwar European and American nationalists of the post-war period sided with the United States against communism, or in other cases argued for third positionism, Yockey argued for a red-brown alliance (red representing the far-left and brown representing the far-right).
+While some postwar European and American nationalists of the post-war period sided with the United States against communism, or in other cases argued for third positionism, Yockey argued for a red-brown alliance (red representing the far-left and brown representing the far-right) against what he saw as Jewish-American hegemony.
 He argued that rightists should aid the spread of communism and Third World anti-colonial movements when they threatened the United States.
-This view did not have a very significant influence on the American right, which in the Cold War for the most part remained anti-communist and liberal.
-He had a greater impact in Europe, where the European New Right, including the Belgian Jean Thiriart, the Russian Aleksandr Dugin, and French writers Alain de Benoist and Guillaume Faye, adopted positions similar to Yockey's, although there is little evidence his work influenced them in this.
-He also influenced American Nazi Party members Dan Burros and James H. Madole.
+This view did not have a very significant influence on the American right, which in the Cold War for the most part remained anti-communist.
+He had a greater impact in Europe, in the European New Right, where for instance the Belgian Jean Thiriart and the Frenchmen Christian Bouchet, René Binet, and Dominique Venner are known to have been influenced by him.
+Additionally, the Russian philosopher Aleksandr Dugin, and the French writer Alain de Benoist, adopted positions similar to Yockey's, although there is little evidence his work influenced them in this.
+He also influenced National Renaissance Party founder James H. Madole.
+The British military writers Liddell Hart and J.F.C.
+Fuller who was a member of the British Union of Fascists gave early praise to Imperium.

-Yockey is also remembered as an early and influential Holocaust denier.

 Yockey's present influence is reflected mostly through the work of Willis Carto and his Liberty Lobby and successor organizations.
 According to Stephen E. Atkins, "Because of the efforts of Carto, Yockey is more popular after his death than he ever was when he was alive".
+Carto became a fervent proponent of Yockey's writings and published them.
 Carto ran the Youth for George Wallace group supporting segregationist George Wallace's 1968 presidential campaign.
 That group formed the basis for the National Youth Alliance, which promoted Yockey's political philosophy and his book Imperium.
 Core members of Carto's political groups were members of the Francis Parker Yockey Society, a neo-Nazi cult.
+Additionally, the founder of the National Alliance William Luther Pierce was influenced by Yockey.
 Afterward, Yockey continued to be a cult figure among neo-fascists.
 His influence also persists among Odinists.
 According to the American political scientist George Hawley, "Yockey's vision of a global fascist movement that transcends national borders is now a common trope within the Alt-Right".

-In his 2011 book of correspondences with American conductor David Woodard, Swiss writer Christian Kracht recommended Yockey's Imperium.
-The following year, Kracht published his bestselling novel Imperium.